 Conflict, Power, and Influence in Interpersonal Communication

-Recognize the elements of power and influence.
+- Recognize the elements of power and influence.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.